 GFU will inform you how much you may borrow and the types of loans you are eligible to receive on your award package.
-To receive a PLUS loan, you must fill out a borrower request form and be credit approved for the loan.
+To receive a PLUS loan, you (or your parent for dependent students) must fill out a borrower request form and be credit approved for the loan.
 For a Direct PLUS Loan, the Department of Education will check your credit history.
 To be eligible to receive a PLUS loan, you must not have adverse credit history.
 If you are determined to have an adverse credit history, you may still receive a Direct PLUS Loan if you obtain an endorser who does not have adverse credit history.
 An endorser is someone who agrees to repay the Direct PLUS Loan if you do not repay the loan.
+If you are a parent borrowing on behalf of your dependent student, the endorser may not be the student on whose behalf a parent obtains a Direct PLUS Loan.
 In some cases, you may also be able to obtain a Direct PLUS Loan if you can document to the satisfaction of the Department of Education that there are extenuating circumstances related to your adverse credit history.
 The information below will give you an idea of the loan amounts you may be eligible to receive.

 Annual Loan Limits

 *Dependent students are those who filed a FAFSA with their parents, except those whose parents are unable to borrow a PLUS loan.
 In this case, a student may be considered independent for loan purposes only.

 *The independent student limits also apply to dependent students whose parents are unable to borrow a PLUS loan due to a denial.

 *The numbers in parentheses represent the maximum loan amount that may be subsidized.